carlvirgel/medical-departures-test/README.md

+# Live Sample

+Here is the link sample deployed in [Firebase](https://medical-departures-tes.web.app/);

 # MedicalDeparturesTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server